LimJiaEarn/PersonalFinanceCalendar/README.md

 ## Technologies Used
+This script is written 100% in python with the assistance of Openpyxl and a subset of json library.
-Python library - Openpyxl.
-Its documentation is available at https://openpyxl.readthedocs.io/en/stable/
+To read more on openpyxl, its documentation is available at https://openpyxl.readthedocs.io/en/stable/